Departmental Awards

 Marjorie Riches Gunn Award for Graduate Student Excellence

-Marjorie (Marge) Riches Gunn is a longtime friend of the Department.
+We are pleased to announce the 9th annual Marjorie Riches Gunn Award competition for PhD graduate students in the Department of Biochemistry at the University of Utah.
+Marjorie (Marge) Riches Gunn was a long-time friend of the Department.
 She was secretary to Leo Samuels, who was the first chair of Biochemistry (1943-64) after the foundation of our four-year medical school.
 Marge was therefore a key personality in defining the culture of excellence and communal support that we continue to cherish.
-Marge’s husband, Francis Gunn, was chair of the Department of Pathology (1945-53), and it is fitting that laboratories in Biochemistry and Pathology currently share space in the Emma Eccles Jones Medical Research Building and
+Marge’s husband, Francis Gunn, was chair of the Department of Pathology (1945-53), and it is fitting that laboratories in Biochemistry and Pathology currently share space in the Emma Eccles Jones Medical Research Building and have numerous productive interactions.
+We are delighted to honor Marge’s friendship and generosity with this award, which will be given annually to the Biochemistry PhD candidate who is judged by the faculty to most exemplify our values of scientific excellence.

 Eligibility criteria